Legal and Regulatory Implications of Cryptocurrency and Blockchain Technology Course

 - Each attendee will receive a Certificate of Completion at the end of the course

-- A short history of cryptocurrencies and blockchain technology
+- A short history of the development of Bitcoin and why it is important

-- A quick introduction and recap of important terminologies and concepts
+- A quick introduction of important terminologies and concepts, for example, peer-to-peer, decentralised and mining

-- An overview of the different approaches taken by regulators globally
+- Overview of the different approaches taken by regulators globally

-- Discussion on the legal nature of cryptocurrencies (is it a currency, security or asset?) and issues pertaining to the use of cryptocurrencies
+- Discussion on the legal nature of cryptocurrencies (is it a currency, security or asset?) and issues surrounding the use of cryptocurrencies

-- An overview of the various risks surrounding cryptocurrencies and ICOs, including scams, hacking and extortion
+- Overview of various risks surrounding cryptocurrency and ICOs, including scams, hacking and extortion

 - Are smart contracts legal and binding?
 Who is liable when something goes wrong?